artefactual/atom-docs/user-manual/import-export/csv-import.rst

-   AtoM includes a command-line task that can be used to double-check your CSV's ``digitalObjectPath`` values  against a :term:`digital object` directory, looking for any discrepencies such as unused files, incorrect or duplicate file paths in the CSV, etc. For more information, see:
+   AtoM includes a command-line task that can be used to double-check your CSV's ``digitalObjectPath`` values  against a :term:`digital object` directory, looking for any discrepancies such as unused files, incorrect or duplicate file paths in the CSV, etc. For more information, see:

    * :ref:`csv-check-filepaths-digital-objects`